1leozhao/Kahootopia-Change/README.md

 ### Requirements - React, Node.js, npm, Material-UI, Axios, TypeScript.
 ### Instructions: Clone the repo.
 In terminal, cd to /geography-trivia/server and run command in terminal to start the backend server - 'node server.js'.
 In a new terminal, cd to /geography-trivia and run command in terminal to start the frontend development server - 'npm start'.
 You can play the game in any browser - 'localhost:3000'

-### Reflection: I liked making this program, it took me a little more than 5 hours.
+### Reflection: I liked making this program, it took me a little more than 5 hours to try and make it as close to actual Kahoot as possible.
 I used React for the frontend, and also incorporated the Material-UI component library.
 I used node.js for the backend.
 ### I took sound effects from Kahoot, Khan Academy, and Toontown Rewritten.